 Technology today is evolving today at such a pace that predictions of trends and innovations can be out of date even before the studies are published in the form of an article or research papers.
 The very evolution of technology enables and accelerates the changes and subsequently causes the rapid progress towards future technologies that we see in today’s technological world.

 Technology-based careers do not often change at the same pace, but the modern world IT professional is aware that his or her role may not stay the same.
-The IT professional today is not limited to traditional software development but rather is always learning.
+The IT professional in 2020 is not limited to traditional software development but rather is always learning.

 Some of the major players in the technologically evolving world today include Artificial Intelligence (AI), Machine Learning, Robotic Process Automation (RPA), Blockchain, Edge Computing, Virtual Reality and Augmented Reality, Internet of Things, Big Data, Business Intelligence, etc.